-- Dr. Chantal Berna, Professor Irene Tracey et al. at the University of Oxford and Harvard (The role of endogenous opioid signalling for pain and emotion)
+- Dr. Chantal Berna, Professor Irene Tracey et al. at the Universities of Oxford and Lausanne (The role of endogenous opioid signalling for pain and emotion)

-- Dr. Lars Westberg at the University of Gothenburg (Role of oxytocin in social cognition)
+- Dr. Lars Westberg at the University of Gothenburg (Role of oxytocin for social cognition)